filp/why/README.md

 at the correct dimensions for the user's device, and embeds it in a light-weight frame.

-*Pros:*
+#### Pros:
 - it's ajaxy
 - faster
 - webkit
 - nodejs?!
 - retina ready probably
 - web scale

-*Cons:*
+- renders cross-browser issues a thing of the past
+- webkit

+#### Cons:
 - none

 ## Are you serious?